alisonberkowitz/LKMHW3/Readme.md

 - build/ - contains object files from compiled sources
 - src/ - contains source files for all of our files
 - test/ - contains test scripts for our files
+- part1.c - Our attempt at writing a parser in C. It almost worked but we switched over to python (see src/Parse.py)

 ##Files
 ## src/